dolphindb/DolphinDBPlugin/odbc/README.md

 With DolphinDB ODBC plugin, you can import data from databases that support ODBC interface.

+The DolphinDB ODBC plugin has the branches [release 200](https://github.com/dolphindb/DolphinDBPlugin/blob/release200/odbc/README.md) and [release130](https://github.com/dolphindb/DolphinDBPlugin/blob/release130/odbc/README.md).
+Each plugin version corresponds to a DolphinDB server version.
+You're looking at the plugin documentation for release200.
+If you use a different DolphinDB server version, please refer to the corresponding branch of the plugin documentation.

 ## 1. Prerequisites

 This plugin requires the following database drivers for ODBC.